 \subsection{Evaluation criteria}

 In order to evaluate which model is the best, there needs an evaluation criterion.
-This criterion is best to be quantified.
+This criterion is better to be quantified.
 One can evaluate different models by the quantified index.
 Bayesian evidence is one possible criterion, but it is too simple.
 The widely applicable information criterion (WAIC) and leave-one-out cross-validation (LOOCV) are introduced in recent years.
 WAIC considers how well the data fits the model and also penalizes complex models.
 LOOCV splits the data into a training set and validation set and repeats many times to evaluate the model.
-A more detailed explanation of WAIC and LOOCV can be found in Ref. \cite{Vehtari_2016}.
-Simply speaking, the larger the values of these two criteria are, the better the model is.
-Of course, only a couple of these values for one model are meaningless, because one does not know how large is enough.
+The definitions of WAIC and LOOCV involve some related concepts and formulas, which need a long discussion.
+Their definitions and a more detailed explanation can be found in Refs. \cite{Gelman2013,Vehtari_2016}.
+Simply speaking, if Model B has larger values of WAIC and LOOCV than Model A, Model B is considered better than Model A. Of course, only a couple of these values for one model are meaningless, because one does not know how large is enough.
 They are only meaningful for comparing different models.

-For judging the examples with known parameters (see Sec. \ref{ME}), we define the following two quantities.
+For the example in Sec. \ref{ME}, the true values of parameters $a_{\mathrm{i,tr}}$ are known.
+In addition to both WAIC and LOOCV, the fitting results $a_{i,\mathrm{model}}$ can be compared to the true values directly.
+For example, $a_{i,\mathrm{A}}$ means the expected value of $a_{i}$ is fitted by Model A. It is more intuitive to see how well the fit is.
+Hence, we define the following two quantities as criteria.